Fencing Score Sheet

 • Wrong bout order.
 Fencing bouts within a pool follow a specific sequence (see the bout order table above).
 Fencing out of order throws off rest intervals and can invalidate the pool.

 If you score other sports alongside fencing, the matrix format is unique to fencing pools.
 Most team sports use a simpler per-game format.
 Our basketball score sheet shows how a per-player, per-quarter layout works for game-by-game tracking.
+Individual sports take yet another approach: a track and field score sheet compiles team totals from individual place finishes across 15 to 18 events on a single meet sheet.

 Penalty Cards and Score Impact